 (well, besides the obvious, which is that I drink from them....)

-Me carrying a hand-held at both Richmond Half and CIM;
+Me carrying a hand-held at both Richmond Half and CIM; I think carrying the water bottle helped immensely in both,

 despite cool temperatures.
-Photo on the left by Cheryl Young
+Photo on the left by Cheryl Young;

 photo on the right purchased from FlashFrame photography.